agusev/mastermind/README.md

 # Future work

-- [ ] Add levels with 3-digit and 5 digit codes
+- [ ] Add levels with 3-digit and 5-digit codes
 - [ ] Add a multiplayer mode
 - [ ] Add a timer
 - [ ] add a timer for each attempt